 Ever wonder what a competitor’s margins are like?

 What countries do they focus on?
 What KPIs they use?

 Get the answers to all these questions and many others by joining multiple networks.

 2) Email newsletters.
 I recently got a newsletter disclosing [indirectly] the profitability of certain market segments.
 For newbies struggling to find their affiliate niche, this is valuable info!

-Consumer-facing email newsletter are also valuable, although I admit that I’m slack in monitoring these.
+A consumer-facing email newsletter is also valuable, although I admit that I’m slack in monitoring these.
 Some things you can pick up:

 – Benefits emphasized – to model your copy on